 - Foreign college outside of the U.S., U.S. Territories, and Canada (not including American colleges overseas).

 - Canadian CEGEP/Grade 13 Program.

 - Current or upcoming coursework, if you have never previously enrolled at the college (if you select this option, the AMCAS program will not need a copy of the transcript when it becomes available.
 The AMCAS program will not update grades and/or courses that become available after you submit your application).

 - Consortium/cross-registration program, if no separate transcript is available from the school where coursework was attempted.

 Note: These institutions must appear in Schools Attended with a transcript exception requested.

-AMCAS accepts official paper transcripts from all institutions and electronic transcripts from our approved vendors (National Student Clearinghouse and Parchment) and approved school registrars.
+The AMCAS program accepts official paper transcripts from all institutions and electronic transcripts from our approved vendors (National Student Clearinghouse and Parchment) and approved school registrars.
 Visit your institution's website for more information and guidance on their processes.

 Standard Mail Service:

-AMCAS attn: Transcripts
+AMCAS Program, attn: Transcripts